 Your website will need updating.
-This task is much easier when using a content management system (or C.M.S.) such as WordPress.
-Similarly, Joomla is also a well-used system, although more suited to larger websites.
+This task is much easier when using a content management system (CMS) such as WordPress.
+Similarly, Joomla is also a well-used system, although it is more suited to larger websites.

 This would allow members of your team to change the site content.

 The technical management of your website can be very time-consuming and may take you away from growing your business.

 Regular monitoring of elements such as

 - Framework management